cryptobern/thetacrypt/design/formats/pkcs1.md

          "integer too large," output "invalid signature" and stop.

-   3. EMSA-PSS verification: Apply the EMSA-PSS verification operation (Section 9.1.2) to the message M and the encoded message EM to determine whether they are consistent:
+   3. EMSA-PSS verification: Apply the EMSA-PSS verification operation to the message M and the encoded message EM to determine whether they are consistent:

             Result = EMSA-PSS-VERIFY (M, EM, modBits - 1).